spacewalkproject/spacewalk-wiki/DeveloperDocs_SearchServer.md

 A typical search involves
  * WebUI forming a query in [LuceneQueryParser](http://lucene.apache.org/core/2_9_4/queryparsersyntax.html) syntax.
  * WebUI sends the query to SearchServer through XMLRPC
- * SearchServer looks to see what index should be searched: {Errata, Packages, System, Documentation}
+ * SearchServer looks to see what index should be searched: Errata, Packages, System, Documentation
  * Lucene searches index files, and a list of results are obtained.
   * Result consists of the object ID and the score from lucene (float 1.0 max value, 0.0 lowest)
  * SearchServer trims the returned list so only values which are above a threshold score (set in configuration file) are returned.